Session Templates

 - File Classification: The classification value that files must have (for example,

 T1,T2,FLAIR,Structural).
+Each file classification rule only needs to match at least one file in the acquisition.
+Multiple rules can match the same file without causing a validation failure.
 Matches against classification values only, not classification scheme names likeMeasurement,Intent, orFeatures.
 For example, a file with classification{"Measurement": ["T1"], "Intent": ["Structural"]}will match patternsT1orStructural, but notMeasurementorIntent.
 Supports case-insensitive regular expressions for pattern matching.
 Learn more about classifications in Flywheel.

 Pattern Matching Behavior